Single-Vehicle Accident Kills Two Motorcyclists

 Staying Safe on the Road

 In the Washington Boulevard accident, both the driver and the passenger of the motorcycle might still have been alive if they had been wearing appropriate safety gear.

 Motorcyclists should also be particularly aware that all vehicles have blind spots.
 If you cannot see a driver’s eyes in their vehicle mirrors, they may not be able to see you.
 Spend as little time as possible in these blind spots and be aware of any signs that a vehicle may be changing lanes (i.e. the turn signal is engaged, the wheels are turning, the driver’s head is moving, etc.)

 When to Contact a Motorcycle Accident Attorney

 Binder & Associates offers free consultations to anyone who has been involved in a motorcycle accident.
-Whether you are seeking advice on the settlement value of your claim, think that fault may be an issue or are being treated unfairly by an insurance company, we can help.
+Whether you are seeking advice on the settlement value of your claim, think that fault may be an issue or are being treated unfairly by an insurance company, our Pasadena auto accident lawyers can help.

 We invite you to arrange for your no obligation consultation today at (626) 793-9124.